 More recently, I was peripherally involved in a project here in Tokyo where a combination of events, including a clear violation of well-established safety rules, resulted in a basement fire killing two workmen and three fire fighters.
 In this case, safety rules related to “hot-work” were in-place and compliance required by law, so that careful adherence should have prevented this tragic loss of life.
 It appears they were not followed, however.
 But the number of dead and injured could have been much higher if not for other safety rules and procedures that were followed.

-What we must never allow to happen is the prioritizing of profits, schedule, hubris or stupidity over safety.
+What we must never allow to happen is the rationalization of avoidable injuries against profits, schedule, hubris or stupidity.
 Too much of that in politics.
 And as much as the conflicted lawyers may disagree, we must each take some responsibility for both our safety and of those we live and work alongside.
 Therefore, the wise man with aspirations to become an old wise man will study safety unceasingly throughout his entire life, and share the lessons he learns with others.

-Since caveman days the first (or maybe second) reaction by the members of a tribe to seeing another injured member is “how did it happen??”
-When we hear of the serious injury or death of someone we know our DNA pushes us to learn from others misfortune.
-This is your humble servant’s best unworthy non-ghoulish effort (シ)。
+Since caveman days the first reaction by the members of a tribe to an accident went something like “how a did Bubba manage to get stepped on by a woolly mammoth?!”!?
+Perhaps the second reaction, usually from a brother-in-law, was “He’s so stupid it was bound to happen.”
+Whatever the reason, whenever we hear of the serious injury or death of someone we know our DNA pushes us to learn from their misfortune.
+This is your humble servant’s ghoulish effort to share (シ)。.

 Safety Rules vs. Safely Habits

-As a natural (and often irritating) extension of the conclusions mentioned in the previous paragraphs, everywhere we look nowadays there are rules with busybodies busily enforcing them and lawyers frantically profiting from them.
+As a natural (and often irritating) extension of the observations in the previous paragraphs, everywhere we look nowadays there are layers and layers of redundant rules with busybodies busily enforcing them and lawyers greedily profiting from them.
 They don’t call it the “nanny state” for nuttin.

 Safety rules are helpful but don’t do us any real good unless we turn them into those unconscious actions commonly called habits.
-Like never using a toaster in the bathtub, or never pointing the barrel of a rifle at anyone anytime even by accident, or always putting on the car’s brakes before the vehicle crashes through the storefront, the potential consequences are just too severe to leave them as empty rules.
+Like never using an electric drill while taking a bath, or never pointing the barrel of a rifle at anyone anytime even by accident, or always putting on the car’s brakes before the vehicle crashes through the storefront, the potential consequences are just too severe to leave them as empty rules.

-I don’t want to sound like a safety nazi, but as someone who has made one, perhaps even two stupid mistakes in his lifetime (difficult to believe, I know (ツ)), I would be derelict in my duty if I did not point out one rule and a few wise safety habits worth developing especially to those of our Beloved Customers that purchase our chisels and knives and want to continue to have more than just an emotional attachment to their fingers, hands, toes and feet.
+I don’t want to sound like a safety nazi, but as someone who has made one, perhaps even two stupid mistakes in his lifetime (difficult to believe, I know (ツ)), I feel compelled to point out one rule and a few wise safety habits worth developing especially to those of our Beloved Customers that purchase our chisels and knives and want to continue to have more than just an emotional attachment to their fingers, hands, toes and feet.

 The Big Safety Rule: Don’t Let Them Bite You